gaboesquivel/gaboesquivel.com/source/_posts/2014-07-26-nodejs-application-frameworks.markdown

 [Express.js](http://expressjs.com) is minimal and flexible web application framework, providing a robust set of features for building single and multi page, and hybrid web applications.

 It has a myriad of HTTP utility methods and Connect middleware at your disposal for creating a robust user-friendly API quick and easy.
-It also has a thin layer of features fundamental to any web application, without obscuring features that you know and love in node.js
+It also has a thin layer of features fundamental to any web application, without obscuring features that you know and love in node.js.
+The pluggable middleware in the framework provides a great way to add elements, such as passport.js, as you need them.

 {% youtube LB32jTKzJkE?rel=0&iv_load_policy=3 %}